LT-IntroToAI-SY2526/assignment6-part1-per3-lsjose973/a6_part1_writeup.md

 What does the R² score tell you about your model?
 What does it mean if R² is close to 1?
 What if it's close to 0?

 **YOUR ANSWER:**
+The R² score tells us how well the data is explained by the model we created.
+In the context of this assignment, the R² value would represent how well the test score that a student received correlates with the amount of hours they studied.
+If the R² value is close to 1, it means that the model explains the data very well (meaning that the two variables have a strong correlation), and if the R² value is close to 0, it means that the the data isn't explained well by the model.
+This means that the two variables are likely unrelated, meaning that there's no correlation.

 ---